 You don’t see them much anymore but airports used to have machines for purchasing flight insurance.
 They made me nervous because you don’t want to think about a negative outcome right before boarding the plane.

-Factors to Consider with Travel Insurance
+Factors to Consider When Buying Travel Insurance

 However, there are times you should consider purchasing travel insurance to avoid missing the trip of a lifetime because of an emergency and losing your money.
-Without hard and fast rules on when to insure your trip, use these factors in your consideration.
+Without hard and fast rules on when to ensure your trip, use these factors in your consideration.